Welcome to our Program Archive

 Washington Contemplative Lawyers

 An organization for Washington State lawyers and judges interested in mindfulness and the law.
 WCL explores how mindfulness can enhance legal skills, increase professionalism, and improve lawyer and judge wellbeing.
 The group aims to provide support to lawyers and judges incorporating mindfulness into their professional lives; education on the relevancy and application of mindfulness to the legal profession; and opportunities to practice mindfulness together in retreat and other settings.
-The group meets every month at the Washington State Bar offices in downtown Seattle from 8:15am until 9:00 am and the meeting is followed by an informal discussion hour until 10am.
+The group meets every month at the WSBA offices (1325 Fourth Ave; 11th floor) in downtown Seattle from 12-12:50 pm.
 The meeting includes a short shared mindfulness practice.
 No prior mindfulness experience is necessary as our discussion and exercises are accessible to both beginners and those with existing practices, formal or otherwise.
 This is a non-religious group and welcomes persons of all backgrounds and beliefs.
-For further information contact Sevilla Rhoads at (206) 816-1302 or SRhoads[at]gsblaw[dot]com.
+For further information contact Sevilla Rhoads at SRhoads[at]gsblaw[dot]com.
 Read an article on the WCL to be published by the Washington State Bar Association.

 New York City Bar Association Contemplative Lawyers Group

 The New York City Bar Association Contemplative Lawyers Group meets monthly at the City Bar for meditation practice and presentations by attorneys who are also mindfulness meditation teachers.
-Meetings start at 7, and include a period of guided meditation, a presentation on a topic of interest to attorneys, and a group discussion.
+Meetings start at 7pm, and include a period of guided meditation, a presentation on a topic of interest to attorneys, and a group discussion.
 Prior meditation experience is not necessary.
-For more information please email Cara Moore at cara.moore[at]gmail[dot]com.
+For more information please contact Robert Chender at nycclg[at]gmail[dot]com

 DC Area Contemplative Law Group